-Hurricane Season: Are you Prepared?Hurricane season is underway, June 1 to Nov.
+Hurricane Season: Are you Prepared?Hurricane season is June 1 to Nov.
 30. Do you have a plan?
 Personal hurricane plans should be designed so you can take quick action when a storm is approaching.
 Have the conversation with your family about hurricane preparedness now.
 Click here for more information about hurricane preparedness.

 MEMA’s “Safe Place to Go” ProgramMEMA’s Safe Room Program, “A Safe Place to Go” is NOT accepting applications, as funding was exhausted for the program in 2011.
 If MEMA receives funding for the program in the future, we will do extensive media promotions to notify residents in eligible counties about the program and how citizens may participate.
 Click here for more information about safe room standards.